 3. MakerDAO

-MakerDAO underpins DAI, the largest decentralized stablecoin, collateralized by cryptocurrencies.
+MakerDAO underpins DAI, the largest decentralized stablecoin, which is collateralized by cryptocurrencies.
+It’s a foundational piece of the entire DeFi ecosystem.

 Key Features: